-- Does the proposed project respond to the "Purpose" included in the program description? - Does the application describe plans to enter into a data use agreement with the Newborn Screening Data Repository and Technical Assistance Program established under HRSA-18-080 to submit newborn screening data and information about their newborn screening program into the repository? - Does the application describe plans to collaborate with the Newborn Screening Data Repository and Technical Assistance Program to develop and implement policies, procedures, and methods in order to enter information on quality indicators to measure performance of newborn screening, such as false-positive rates and other quality indicators as established by the Newborn Screening Data Repository and Technical Assistance Program? - Does the application describe plans to enter quality indicator data on all newborns screened from newborns screened in 2016 - 2018 into the Data Repository? - Does the application describe plans to establish a sustainability plan to ensure data is collected and reported to the Newborn Screening Data Repository beyond the period of performance? - Does the application describe plans for collaborating and coordinating data reporting among programs and organizations that support the newborn screening system, including Title V programs, birthing hospitals, clinicians, etc.?
+- Proposes a project that responds to the "Purpose" included in the program description. - Describes plans to enter into a data use agreement with the Newborn Screening Data Repository and Technical Assistance Program established under HRSA-18-080 to submit newborn screening data and information about their newborn screening program into the repository. - Describes plans to collaborate with the Newborn Screening Data Repository and Technical Assistance Program to develop and implement policies, procedures, and methods in order to enter information on quality indicators to measure performance of newborn screening, such as false-positive rates and other quality indicators as established by the Newborn Screening Data Repository and Technical Assistance Program. - Describes plans to enter quality indicator data on all newborns screened in 2019-2020 into the Data Repository. - Describes plans to establish a sustainability plan to ensure data is collected and reported to the Newborn Screening Data Repository beyond the period of performance. - Describes plans for collaborating, coordinating, and linking to other databases that support the newborn screening system, including Title V programs, birthing hospitals, clinicians, vital records, early intervention, etc. - Identifies and describes benchmarks that can be achieved by 6, 12, and 18 months to ensure that the program objectives are achieved by the end of the period of performance (24 months) - For applicants that were previously funded under HRSA-18-125: Describes how the project will build on (and not duplicate) activities funded under HRSA-18-125.